 Data De-Encapsulation Process

-The resulting Layer 3 PDU, then sent to Layer 3.
+The resulting Layer 3 PDU, is then sent to Layer 3.
 Layer 3, in turn, examines the header in the PDU and removes it.
-The resulting PDU sent to Layer 4.
+The resulting PDU is sent to Layer 4.
 Similarly, each layer removes the header added by the corresponding layer at the source before sending the data to the upper layer.
 Finally, the Application layer removes the Layer 7 header and sends the data to the application.

 1. What is data encapsulation, and why is it a fundamental process in networking?